Alphacat Tops 1-Day Volume of $59,702.00 (ACAT)

 According to CryptoCompare, “Alphacat is a quantitative investment platform for cryptocurrencies.
 The goal of Alphacat is to make it easy for the average person to invest while on the comfort of their homes.
 It will also feature a predictive robot-advisor marketplace with various AI trading robots and big data for trading.
 Their ACAT token is a smart contract based on the NEO blockchain. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Alphacat directly using U.S. dollars.
-Investors seeking to acquire Alphacat should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Alphacat using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Alphacat directly using US dollars.
+Investors seeking to trade Alphacat should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Alphacat using one of the exchanges listed above.

 Receive News & Updates for Alphacat Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Alphacat and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.